microsoftgraph/microsoft-graph-docs-contrib/concepts/includes/graph-toolkit-building-one-productivity-hub-05-run-app.md

     }
     ```

-1. Select `CTRL + SHIFT + P` to open the panel in Visual Studio Code, type and choose `Live Server: Open with Live Server`.
+1. Select `CTRL + SHIFT + P` to open the panel in Visual Studio Code, type `Live Server` on the panel and select `Live Server: Open with Live Server` from the options.
 Live Server will run the app in your browser.

 1. Select **Sign in** and use your Microsoft 365 Developer Program tenant to sign in.